re-belli/Red-Team/README.md

     <td>ETW Bypass (Egghunter)</td>
     <td>
       <a href="https://github.com/Kara-4search/BypassETW_CSharp" target="_blank">BypassETW_CSharp</a>
-      - Load `RtlInitializeResource` and use an egghunter pattern to locate and patch ETW in memory.
+      - Load `RtlInitializeResource` and use an egghunter pattern to locate and patch ETW structures in memory.
     </td>
   </tr>
   <tr>